wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/3.1.x/kafka-connector-avro-producer-example.md

 ````
 You may refer to the [confluent documentation](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/serdes-avro.html) for more details.

-This demonstrates how the Kafka connector publishes avro messages to the Kafka brokers.
+This demonstrates how the Kafka connector publishes Avro messages to Kafka brokers.

 ## What's next